 What Factors Make a Wig Comfortable (or Uncomfortable)?

-Several elements determine which wig is more comfortable to wear, from design to materials.
+Several elements determine human hair which wig is more comfortable to wear, from design to materials.
 Uncomfortable wigs often stem from poor ventilation, heavy weight, or irritating fabrics, while comfortable ones balance these for effortless wear.

 Cap Construction: The Foundation of Comfort